Transitional Care Clinic

 The Clinic even has a pharmacist on staff to assist with patients.

 "I see the patients usually shortly after they're discharged from the hospital and then every couple weeks thereafter," says Lauren Eversgerd, pharmacist.
 "When they're discharged from the hospital, we like to go over their medicines, make sure nothing got missed on the discharge process.
 These patients are seeing multiple providers to where we making sure they're on all appropriate medicines that aren't going to interact with each other you have any problems.
 I also like to sit down with the patients and explain to them why they're taking all of these medicines because some of them are like, 'Well, can I just take one blood pressure pill?
 Why do I need five?' and so it's really about how we can empower the patients to help teach them to take care of themselves and make sure they know the why of why we're doing everything that we're doing for them."

 Because diet is such an important part of a heart-healthy lifestyle, the team also includes a dietitian.

-What do you enjoy most about working in the Transitional Care Center?
+What do you enjoy most about working in the Transitional Care Clinic?